 Royal Town of Kuala Kangsar

-Kuala Kangsar is the royal town of the state of Perak in Malaysia.
-It is where the Sultanate of Perak and his family resides.
+The Royal Town of Kuala Kangsar, Perak is where the Sultanate of Perak and his family resides.
+Kuala Kangsar is about 30km from Ipoh.
 It’s also the hometown of my other half and I like it’s relax laid back atmosphere.
 I like to relax there especially after a hectic week at work.
-Kuala Kangsar is about 30km from Ipoh.
 The other alternative way to get here is to by train; there is small railway station in the middle of the town.

 Disclosure: This page contains affiliate links, and at no additional cost to you, we earn a small commission if you click through and make a purchase.

 Places of Interest in Kuala Kangsar

 Masjid Ubudiah is I feel to be the most beautiful mosque in Malaysia.
 It was built in 1917 during the reign of the 28th Sultan of Perak, Sultan Idris Murshidul’adzam Shah 1 as a thanksgiving gift.
 The Sultan made a vow that he would build a beautiful mosque should he recover from an illness that have plagued him for years.
 The Masjid Ubudiah is located beside the Royal Mausoleum on Bukit Chandan.
 The mosque was designed by Arthur Hubback who also designed the Ipoh and Kuala Lumpur train station.

 The Istana Kenangan is a charming yellow wooden structure in Kuala Kangsar which is literally translated to English means “Memory Palace”.
 It was built in 1926 and shaped like a sword.
 It is made mainly from wood and bamboo without the use of any nails to hold it together.
 It now houses the Muzium Diraja Perak, or Perak Royal Museum.
 Here you will learn the history of the Perak Royalties and also some see some artefacts of the royalties.